Ghassankorhani/Shopassist/README.md

 ## 📝 Notes

 - Chat history saved to `data/history.json` — persists across sessions
-- The `.env` file is excluded from Git — your API key stays private
+- The `.env` file is excluded from Git, Please insert your Anthropic API key
-- Always use the `-v` flag when running Docker to persist data correctly
 - PDFs must be placed in `data/raw/` before running

 ## 🧠 Auto Classification